Translation Rates – The Ultimate Guide

 How To Get Started

 Translation Memory in Plain Words.
-If your organization frequently requires similar documents to be translated, ask your translation service about translation memory or computer-assisted translations (CAT).
+If your company frequently requires similar documents to be translated, ask your translation supplier about translation memory or computer-assisted translations (CAT).
 Translation memory contains a database of translation terms, phrases, sentences, headings, and other text segments.
 Such a database can recall and reuse translation memory later for services translating documents with similar content (for example, contracts) into the same languages regularly.
 This saves a translation client from the need to pay for a translation of the same sentence or phrase multiple times, thus lowering costs and shortening turnaround times.

 Computer-Assisted Translations (CAT Tools).
 Qualified translation companies also use CAT to recognize and recall previously translated segments of similar documents.
 In this process, portions of text that have been translated previously can be stored and reused for future translation projects.
 CAT has the additional benefit of ensuring more consistency and accuracy across contracted translation assignments.